 Project MGU - the Useful Plants Project

 Many inhabitants in developing countries depend directly on natural vegetation for everyday needs such as food, medicine, fuel and building materials.
-Plants are faced with a range of threats that include climate change, over-exploitation, shortage of water, habitat loss and invasion of exotic species.
+At the same time, these plants face a range of threats that include climate change, over-exploitation, droughts, habitat loss and invasion of exotic species.

 - Targeting and prioritising useful plants with local communities